zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

   assert_equal 200, Mygem.create_post.status
 end
 ```
 Then we implement a `create_post` method in `Mygem` class.
-For more complex API request we can use [Faraday]() which we had installed.
-Faraday is simple and flexible and helps building request easily.
+For more complex API requests we can use [Faraday]() which we had installed.
+Faraday is simple and flexible and helps building requests easily.
 ```ruby
 def self.create_post